kapsner/autonewsmd/README.md

 </center>

-If any commit type includes `BREAKING CHANGE` in its commit body or footer, the subheading **`Breaking changes`** is included as first subheading within the respective sections.
+If any commit type includes `BREAKING CHANGE` in its commit message's body or footer, the subheading **`Breaking changes`** is included as first subheading within the respective sections.

 ## Example